14 Best Places for Cross-Country Skiing in Vermont, 2023/24

 A non-profit organization with a mission of promoting participation in cross-country skiing and other lifelong sports, while protecting the native environment, the Craftsbury Outdoor Center maintains 85 kilometers of ski trails through fields and forest on the shores of Big Hosmer Pond.

-Equipment rentals and lesson sign-up is in the wood-heated lodge, which also houses a small shop.
+Equipment rentals and lesson sign-ups are in the wood-heated lodge, which also houses a small shop and Front Seat Coffee, serving espresso drinks, coffee, teas, and housemade baked goods.
 Both lessons and rentals are inexpensive, and the trail fee is only $10 a day, among the lowest in the state.
 Low-key lodging at the center includes three daily all-you-can-eat meals.
 The Craftsbury Center is a member of the Vermont Fresh Network, assuring fresh, local, organic ingredients.

 Address: 535 Lost Nation Road, Craftsbury Common, Vermont